wiseLlama0/save-manager/README.md

 **Option 1.
 Download the python file**

-Download the python file.
-Create an empty folder where you want to store the program (and your saves).
-Copy the python file into this folder.
+Click on the green `Code` button and choose `Download ZIP`.
+Unzip this folder at the location you want to store the program (and your saves).

 In the file explorer, click on the bar above as pictured below: